zivlakmilos/magicbook/README.md

 }
 ```

-`magicbook` comes with these built-in formats:
+These are the built-in formats:

-- `html` will save all source files as separate `.html` files in the format destination folder.
-This can be used to build static websites.
+- `html` will save all source files as separate `.html` files as a static website.
 - `pdf` will combine all source files, bundle them into a single `.html` file, and generate a PDF in the format destination folder.
-This can be used to make print book.
 Currently this process uses Prince XML for PDF generation, as it's one of the few applications that can do print-ready PDF files from HTML.
 You will need a Prince XML license to use it without a watermark.
 - `epub` TODO
 - `mobi` TODO

-Using the `builds` array, you can built a specific format several times.
+Using the `builds` array, you can build a specific format several times.
 This is useful if you want to e.g. generate a PDF with hyperlinks, and another PDF for print that doesn't have hyperlinks.

-### Destination
+## Build destination

-`destination` specifies where to put the output formats.
-Because there are multiple output formats, the default destination is `build/:build`, which will create a build folder within `build` for each build (`build/build1`, `build/build2`, etc).
+`destination` specifies where to put the builds.
+Because you can have many builds, the default destination is `build/:build`, which will create a build folder within `build` for each build (`build/build1`, `build/build2`, etc).

 You can change this setting in your configuration file.